jrshittu/gym-app/README.md

-Fitness App - Home Page
+FitFlex App - Home Page
 This is the home page of a Fitness App, where users can search for exercises based on body parts and view a list of exercises.

 Features